 Disadvantages: Waiting time, Not effective against Cryptosporidium or Cyclosporum

 While chlorine is often associated with swimming pools, when used in moderate amounts, it can make water potable by eliminating bacteria and viruses.
 Chlorine is widely used in purifying water at municipal levels, making water safe for drinking for a city’s population.

 Bleach, the common term used for household grade Chlorine, is typically sold at 4% to 6% chlorine concentration and is what you’d use to disinfect water for safe drinking.
 The active ingredient in any Chlorine product is Sodium Hypochlorite; how it’s used is dependent on its concentration.

 When using household bleach, use 2 drops for every liter of water or 8 drops for every gallon of water.
 Let it stand for 30 minutes before drinking.
 This amount of time allows the chlorine to work (Scientific American, 1998).

 Chlorine is effective against bacteria and most viruses.
 Norovirus, an intestinal disease that causes diarrhea, is particularly resistant to chlorine and will require the water to sit twice as long instead of the standard 30 minutes before consumption.
-Giardia, a parasite with a protective coating, will survive in chlorine treated water for 45 minutes before its safe to drink.
+Giardia, a parasite with a protective coating, will survive in chlorine-treated water for 45 minutes before it is safe to drink.